 Depending on your preferences, we can also include:

 - A guided visit to the Jewish Heritage Museum in Girona.
 The Jewish Quarter hides a number of great treasures.
-A visit this converted synagogue takes us into the very soul of the medieval Jewish community.
+A visit to this converted synagogue takes us into the very soul of the medieval Jewish community.
 Their influence, the history and the impact of the Inquisition make it a mandatory stop for anyone interested in Jewish history.
 But also for anyone who wants a fuller picture of life 600 years ago.

 - A stop at Castellfollit de la Roca.
 A town built on the edge of a cliff.
 Picture a basalt cliff rising 50 meters straight up, with a town perched right at the top.
 Castellfollit is one of the most amazing and photogenic sites in Spain.
 We will also take you to the foot of the cliff for the best views!